 The second diagram represents the output of the form-analysis.
 In it, each special form has been recognized and labeled as such.
 The outgoing branches of the tree also have labels, which denote the specific role of each child-node in the tree.

-Note that the structure of the two trees is not identical.
-For example: the top-level list-expression
+Note that there is no 1-to-1 correspondence of nodes amongst the two trees.
+For example: the top-level s-expression

 () and its first element, the atom

-if, are combined into a single node in the form-analysis.
+if, are combined into a single node in the tree representing form-analysis.
 Similarly: both the atoms

 2 are folded into a single attribute of the function application representing all the function’s arguments.